It All Ends Here

 In A Few Words:

-“One of the best Potter offerings to date, only held down by the fact that this feels very much like half a film – which, ultimately, it is”
+“A thrilling setup, only held down by the fact that this feels very much like half a film – which, ultimately, it is”